SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_slides.md

 EOF
 ```

-* duplicate ouput to show on the output and to be written in a file; the `tee` command:
+* duplicate output to show on the output and to be written in a file; the `tee` command:

 ```
 command | tee file